dbcli/mycli/README.md

 I plan to create DEB, RPM and Brew packages in the future.

-If you're familiar with `pip` then you can simply do:
+Right now, one can use `pip` (Python Package Manager) to install directly from the repo.

-    $ pip install mycli
+    $ pip install -U -e git+https://github.com/dbcli/mycli.git#egg=mycli

+That will install the `mycli` package from the source.

 If you're not familiar with `pip`, here are some quickstart guides.